scijava/parsington/README.md

 Parsington is an infix-to-postfix (or infix-to-syntax-tree) expression parser for mathematical expressions written in Java.

-It handles (customizable) operators, functions, variables and constants in a similar way to what the Java language itself supports.
+It is simple yet fancy, handling (customizable) operators, functions, variables and constants in a similar way to what the Java language itself supports.

 Parsington is part of the [SciJava](http://scijava.org/) project for scientific computing in Java.